 Demonstrated ability to build and maintain relationships with a wide array of people – junior and senior, for-profit and nonprofit, and from diverse backgrounds.

 Ability to work with minimal direct supervision.
 Strong organizational and self-management skills.
 Must be detail-oriented with a high degree of accuracy.
 Ability to work cooperatively with all levels of staff.
 Very strong professionalism and interpersonal skills.
 Ability to handle frequent interruptions and adapt to changes in workload and work schedules.
 Ability to multi-task and meet challenging deadlines, set priorities, and respond quickly to short notice requests.
 Ability to communicate effectively (written and verbal).

 Ability to sit for long periods of time.
 Repetitive use of hands and fingers (i.e. keyboarding, data entry).
 Must be able to see and hear in order to gather and input information; respond to face-to-face and telephone inquiries.
-Ability to lift up to 50 pounds on occasion.
+Ability to lift up to 40 pounds on occasion.

-Email a cover letter and resume (PDF or Word only) using your last then first name in the file names to Employment@OLSHF.org.
-Use “Office Administrator” in the email subject line.
-Applications must be received by 5 pm February 21.
+Email a cover letter and resume (PDF or Word only) using your last then first name in the file name(s) to Employment@OLSHF.org.
+Use “Development Administrative Assistant” in the email subject line.
+Applications must be received by 5pm Friday, November 2.

 OLSHF is an equal opportunity employer.
 All qualified candidates are encouraged to apply.
 The above declarations are not intended to be an all-inclusive list of the duties and responsibilities of the job described, nor are they intended to be such a listing of the skills and abilities required to do the job.
 Rather, they are intended only to describe the general nature of the job and may be changed as deemed necessary by the organization.